KillariDev/PrivateWorldDiscovery/README.md

 - explorers can refuse to share information and there needs to be some kind of method to punish explorers for behaving badly, and a way to recover from these situations.
 One such way is that the explorer refusing to cooperate will just get killed and they lose the character, after this they are booted of the game.
 - Can we make it so that you don't know who has been in the location before?
 - one world builder that knows the world
+- write about meeting other players in the world if the players enter the same location (zhero tag)